Why Harley Quinn became a Bernie Sanders supporter in Birds of Prey - The Media Times

 -

 The DC Comics universe hasn’t flooded the canvas as much as Marvel’s, but the DC brand has hit the canvas longer in modern times.
-We rated all of these modern films, from “Superman: The Movie” to “Shazam” and “Joker”.
+We rated all of these modern films, from “Superman: The Movie” to “Joker” and “Birds of Prey”.

 -